The New England Journal of Medicine August 17, 2017

 Setting

-Outcome Composite of cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke.
+Outcome Composite of death from cardiovascular causes, nonfatal myocardial infarction, or nonfatal stroke (3-point MACE).

 Study Limitations